Meet the Candidates: Team McVey -

 Team McVey is a blue collar affair and a youthful one too.
 James Roberts, a former CTF operative and now Political Director at the TaxPayers’ Alliance, is doing strategy while Tory candidate Clark Vasey, who runs corporate affairs for Fujitsu, is working on policy.
 Brexiteer spinner Ed Barker is doing her comms, although McVey will be hoping his previous career as a saxophonist for George Michael doesn’t lead to any careless whispers on the campaign trail.
 Dan O’Neill, former aide to Richard Tice and Michael Fallon, is in charge of the digital side of the campaign.
 He’s also a saxophonist, will they be tempted to start a band?

-McVey is also receiving informal advice from former senior journalist turned PR guru Ian Monk, as well as former Tory MP David Nuttall and of course her famous First Fiancé Philip Davies.
+McVey is also receiving informal advice from former senior journalist turned PR guru Ian Monk, as well as her famous First Fiancé Philip Davies, of course.
 Former Tory Vice Chair for youth Ben Bradley is leading her Parliamentary operation.
 She’s got five MPs publicly backing her at the moment including Remainer Gary Streeter – despite her Brexit position.
 Can her blue collar agenda reach out further beyond her Brexiteer base?

 Social media support: MakeWay4McVey has a great name but only 284 followers and questionable proofreading skills, McVey herself has 34.3k followers on Twitter, she’s new to Instagram but has already got 164 followers in under 24 hours.
 No sign of a Facebook page…